Joppeur/PowerShell-scripts/README.md

 Options to change in code:
 - Line 1: change the .eng.srt append to your liking
-- Line 45: Change regex to remove all font formatting, or just to remove <b> tags and font size.
+- Line 45: Change regex to remove all font formatting, or just to remove font bold tags and font size.
 Correct regex code is on the line below.

-# simple-filesort-ps
+## simple-filesort-ps

 A PowerShell script to sort .jpeg and .mp4 files to folders per year and month.
 Videos will be placed in their own folder.